-- 7.1 Planning applications should be accompanied by information showing the design of any provision for cycling, including details such as the surfacing to be used on cycle routes and the design of cycle parking and storage, demonstrating how the development conforms with the requirements of this SPD.
-As much detail as possible should be included to minimise the need for conditions to be attached to any planning permission. - 7.2 Where a transport assessment is required, this should inform the provision of both on-site and off-site improvements in provision. - 7.3 Where a travel plan is required under Policy DM15, applicants should demonstrate what measures will be used to promote cycling, as per the guidance in Chapter 5 of this SPD.
+- 7.1 Planning applications should be accompanied by information showing the design of any provision for cycling such as the surfacing to be used on cycle routes and the design of cycle parking and storage. - 7.2 Where a transport assessment is required, this should inform the provision of both on-site and off-site improvements in provision. - 7.3 Where a travel plan is required under Policy DM15, applicants should demonstrate what measures will be used to promote cycling, as per the guidance in Chapter 5 of this SPD.